Hoyasumii/avengers-endgame/README.md

 [The Ancient One creates a projection with a long ray that simulates the flow of time.]

-THE ANCIENT ONE (2012): The Infinity St
+THE ANCIENT ONE (2012): The Infinity Sto